-“There is a question that people often ask me as they glance at the broad range of work across multiple disciplines for an array of very different clients - ‘What do you specialise in?’…
+“There’s a question people often ask me as they glance at the broad range of work across multiple disciplines for an array of very different clients - ‘What do you specialise in?’…

-Adam has directed commercials and branded content for the likes of Beats By Dre, Disney, Sainsburys, The NSPCC, Samsung & M&S.
+Adam is a co-founder of Bad Madam and has directed commercials and branded content for the likes of Beats By Dre, Disney, Sainsbury’s, the NSPCC, Samsung & M&S.

-Music video and live directing credits, include artists such as Tinie Tempah, Bloc Party, Michael Malarkey, WiDEAWKE feat Wiley, Ellie Goulding, Emilie Sandé, Bashy and Pendulum.
-Adam directed and shot a feature length documentary for Parlophone about Tinie Tempah called Rock and Rap.
+Music video and live directing credits, include artists such as Tinie Tempah, Bloc Party, Michael Malarkey, WiDEAWAKE feat Wiley, Ellie Goulding, Emilie Sandé, Bashy and Pendulum.
+Adam also directed and shot a feature length documentary for Parlophone about Tinie Tempah called Rock and Rap.

 Fashion credits include Hobbs, Clarks, Oasis, Jaeger, Triumph, Vogue, Harpers Bazaar, Acne, Marc Jacobs, Reiss, & Mr Porter.

-In the arts Adam was technical director for all national filming activity surrounding Danny Boyle’s ‘Pages of the Sea’ for 14-18 Now.
+In the arts Adam was technical director for all national filming activity surrounding Danny Boyle’s ‘Pages of the Sea’ for 14-18 NOW.
 He has produced film content for cutting edge curators of public performance Without Walls.
-He frequently shoots and directs for the English National Ballet and Somerset House and he has directed TV programming for MTV profiling pioneering audio visual artists such as Brian Eno, UVA and Jason Bruge.
+He frequently shoots and directs for the English National Ballet and Somerset House and he has directed TV programming for MTV, profiling pioneering audio visual artists such as Brian Eno, United Visual Artists and Jason Bruge.